-If you are taking nitrates (medications for chest pain) such as isosorbide dinitrate (Isordil), isosorbide mononitrate (Monoket), and nitroglycerin (Nitromist, Nitro-Dur, Nitrostat), please inform your doctor as these medications with PDE5 inhibitors can cause dangerously low blood pressure.
+If you’re taking nitrates (medications for chest pain) such as isosorbide dinitrate (Isordil), isosorbide mononitrate (Monoket), and nitroglycerin (Nitromist, Nitro-Dur, Nitrostat), tell your doctor.
+Taking these medications with PDE5 inhibitors can cause dangerously low blood pressure.

 When you meet with your doctor, you may not know which questions to ask about your ED care.
 Here are a few questions to get you started.